 Hannes Zacher, PhD

-The aim of Hannes’ research is to combine theories from industrial-organizational and lifespan psychology to gain a better understanding of the role of age and successful aging in the work and organizational context.
-His research activities have focused on older employees’ occupational future time perspective, generativity, and relationships between age and performance, creativity, leadership, and entrepreneurship.
-He has also investigated the impact of life-phase specific opportunities and challenges faced by older employees such as eldercare responsibilities, informal mentoring roles, and the transition to retirement.
+The aim of Hannes’ research on aging at work and career development is to combine theories from organizational and lifespan psychology to gain a better understanding of the role of age and successful aging in the work and organizational context.
+His research activities have focused on older employees’ occupational future time perspective, generativity, and relationships between age and performance, leadership, and entrepreneurship.
+He has also investigated the impact of life-phase specific opportunities and challenges faced by older employees such as eldercare responsibilities, job search, informal mentoring roles, and the transition to retirement.

 Hannes has conducted numerous empirical studies with employees in large and medium-sized organizations, with people in leadership and managerial roles, with small and family business owners, and with older job seekers.
 He has published his findings in international top journals in the areas of organizational and lifespan psychology, including Psychology and Aging, Ageing & Society, Journal of Organizational Behavior, Journal of Vocational Behavior, Leadership Quarterly, and Journal of Occupational Health Psychology.
 He is Consulting Editor and Member of the Founding Editorial Board of the new journal Work, Aging and Retirement (published starting 2015 by Oxford University Press).
 More information on his work can be found on the following website: http://www.rug.nl/staff/h.zacher/research.